brendenmcg9/senior-project/README.md

 - Web app was created using Bootstrap framework, HTML, CSS, PHP, Javascript, and MySQL

 - My contributions to this project include ALL of the Bootstrap, HTML, and CSS.
 I also managed and tweaked some of the PHP.
+File naming was not my choice for the admin pages.

 - Due to deadlines the code was never able to be fully commented